The Reversal of the Mission: The Influence of Religious Leaders on Sociopolitical Attitudes

 [Latest Draft] [SSRN] [Coverage: Promarket]

-This paper investigates to which extent legislators with a background in an interest group (i.e., reverse revolvers) influence their peers' voting behavior.
+This paper investigates how legislators with a background in an interest group (i.e., reverse revolvers) influence other legislators' voting behavior.
 To answer this question, we collect novel data containing the universe of votes cast at the European Parliament between 2004 and 2019 and characterize legislators by their former working experience.
-We leverage a natural experiment by which seats at the European Parliament are assigned alphabetically to provide a causal estimation.
-We find that seating beside a reverse revolver when the motion is relevant to her interest group increases the co-voting probability by 2.4%, attendance by 1.3%, and decreases abstention by 9%.
+Using the alphabetic allocation of seats, we find that seating beside reverse revolvers when the motion is relevant to their former interest groups increases co-voting by 2.4%, attendance by 1.3%, and decreases abstention by 14.8%.
 We find no influence on non-relevant ballots.
-These effects are driven by budget-related motions and female legislators.
-Our results suggest that revolving doors affect the political process even when working in reverse.
+We show that reverse revolvers exert the greatest influence during key votes, such as budget-related motions, and on pivotal colleagues, such as motion-drafting legislators, while reverse revolvers’ expertise is not decisive in persuading their colleagues.
+Our results show that revolving doors influence the political process when working in reverse.

 Time Constraints and the Quality of Physician Care